 The addition of ALGAE-X AFC-705 Diesel Fuel Catalyst, or AFC-805 plus Anti-Gel will enhance and accelerate the tank cleaning process by breaking down, dispersing, and dissolving existing tank sludge and slime, stabilize and restore fuel quality, decontaminate compartments of the tank that are out of reach of the suction line, and eliminating costly tank cleaning and fuel disposal fees.
 Treatment with the ALGAE-X Magnetic Fuel Conditioner (MFC) completes the process of making the diesel fuel clear, bright, and usable.
 Utilizing a commercial fuel cleaning service that re-circulates the diesel fuel through a mobile diesel fuel cleaning system before using the AFC-705 and installation of the MFC is not necessary.
-It is also not necessary in most instances to pump the tank and incur the expense of disposing of "bad fuel".
+It is also not necessary in most instances to pump the tank (except it is important to remove the water) and incur the expense of disposing of "bad fuel".
 Save your money!
 Use the AFC-705 periodically to provide peak engine performance: removes and prevents carbon build up, improves combustion, lowers fuel consumption, adds lubricity to low sulfur fuel, prevents corrosion of injectors, reduces harmful emissions, and extends equipment life.

 Installation of the MFC, in most instances, is an easy do-it-yourself process.
 Purchase the size based on fuel line port size and flow requirements.
 Locate the MFC unit between the fuel tank and the primary filter.
 There are various installations available for multiple tank systems.
 In applications involving more than one engine, an MFC should be installed on each engine fuel line.
-Various sizes are available to accommodate fuel line diameters from 1/4î to 2î, and larger for bulk tank installations and other uses.
+Various sizes are available to accommodate fuel line diameters from 1/4 inch to 2 inches, and larger for bulk tank installations and other uses.
 For very large or industrial installations, the FC Series of Magnetic Fuel Conditioners are available.
 The MFC is made in the U.S.A. and comes with a lifetime warranty.

 The MFC only works, however, when the diesel fuel circulates through it.
-In applications where the diesel engine is used less than intermittently or only every several weeks, then the ALGAE-X Fuel Polishing System (FPS or TC Systems) will be required to periodically polish the diesel fuel and maintain the clear and bright character of the fuel that is critical to optimum performance.
+In applications where the diesel engine is used less than intermittently or only every several weeks, then the ALGAE-X Fuel Polishing System (FPS, TC, or STS Systems) will be required to periodically polish the diesel fuel and maintain the clear and bright character of the fuel that is critical to optimum performance.
 Models range from systems that utilize a manually operated analog timer to units that have Digital Programmable Interface.
 The systems are set to run the diesel fuel through an MFC and filter/dewater unit for several hours, maintaining fuel quality.
 If an application requires a custom re-circulation system, Carter Fuel Pumps, replacement fuel filters, water sensors, flow meters, hoses, and other components are available.
 Digital fuel flow recording meters and a fuel pressure gauge showing pressure drop can assist in determining when fuel filters need changed, instead of changing the filter at a predetermined, arbitrary interval.

 In applications where automatic periodic polishing is necessary, unattended remote treatment poses risks.
 The ALGAE-X STS Units incorporate a four-stage fuel conditioning and filtration system that includes all safety and control devices for remote operation in an isolated compartment inside the fully enclosed weatherproof system cabinet.
 This system is ideal for critical back-up generator systems (hospitals, data centers, emergency police/fire departments, etc.) or large marine applications.